 Why Weight-Train

 Ever notice how the daily caloric intake for men is greater than women?
 It’s because men typically have a greater lean muscle mass and therefore regularly burn more calories per day.
+But ladies, if you’re eating more than your brother or partner, don’t fret!
+This is just the average or typical, it doesn’t necessarily mean anything if you’re hungrier than your partner.
+My partner and I usually eat the same sized servings for every meal.

 The actual weight-lifting workout also burns calories.
 A weights workout does not mean not breaking a sweat or slow calm breathing the entire time.
 You should be lifting weights to a point where your heart rate rises, requiring your body to use your carbohydrate and fat energy stores.